Evidlo/prelim/main.typ

     caption: "General schematic for an observing system and inverse problem" ) <inverse_problem_schematic>

-where $bold(rho)$ and $bold(hat(rho))$ are ground truth and estimate for density distribution, $I$ and $C$ are instrument model and calibration, $bold(y)$ are measurements, $R$ is some retrieval algorithm, and $F_0$ is a forward tomographic operator describing reality while $F$ is a numerical approximation.
+where $bold(rho)$ and $bold(hat(rho))$ are ground truth and estimate for density distribution, $I$ and $C$ are instrument model and calibration, $bold(y)$ are measurements, $R$ is a retrieval algorithm, and $F_0$ is a forward tomographic operator describing reality while $F$ is a numerical approximation.
 This distinction between forward operators matters when considering model uncertainty or mismatch discussed in @uncertainty.

 Direct analytic solutions to tomographic or other inverse problems are not always possible, so numerical approximations and discretization become necessary.
 In this chapter, I lay out key concepts of linear inverse problems, detail a discretization scheme for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.

   == Discretization

-    #rt("FIXME: convert line integral to discrete sum")
+    // #rt("FIXME: convert line integral to discrete sum")

     In general, direct analytic solutions to tomographic estimation problems are infeasible, necessitating a numerical approach where the solution space is divided into a finite grid of $N$ non-overlapping regions called #glspl("voxel") where density is assumed to be constant.
 There are a large variety of grid types to choose from, including regular grids (e.g. spherical, cylindrical, cartesian), non-regular grids which may utilize hierarchical structures (e.g. octree) and tetrahedral meshes. // as shown in @grid_examples.
     Some of these discretizations schemes have been designed to adaptively update voxel boundaries during retrieval to better fit the object being retrieved @adaptivemesh1.